reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 ### Not an Effect: Initializing the application {/*not-an-effect-initializing-the-application*/}

 Some logic should only run once when the application starts.
-You can put it outside your components:
+You can put it outside your Components:

 ```js {2-3}
 if (typeof window !== 'undefined') { // Check if we're running in the browser.